Voluntarynet/voluntary.app/README.md

 # voluntary.app

 This project is a set of frameworks and an application for an in-browser webRTC-based secure p2p messaging app platform.
+A decentralized Twitter-like app is included as an example.

 ## Getting Started as a User